electricimp/AzureIoTHub/README.md

 The method returns nothing.
 A result of the sending may be obtained via the [*onSend*](#callback-onsendmessage-error) callback, if specified in this method.

+It is allowed to send a new message while the previous send operation is not completed yet.
+Maximum amount of pending operations is defined by the [client settings](#optional-settings).

 | Parameter | Data Type | Required? | Description |
 | --- | --- | --- | --- |
 | *message* | [AzureIoTHub.Message](#azureiothubmessage) | Yes | Message to send. |